anatrevis/NewsFeed/README.md

 - **Responsive UI**: Modern React interface with Tailwind CSS
 - **Structured Logging**: Configurable log levels with dev/production formats

+### Bonus Feature: AI-Powered Summarization

+- **AI Summary**: Generate intelligent summaries of your news feed using OpenAI
+- Click the "AI Summary" button to get a concise overview of all visible articles
+- Highlights key themes, events, and takeaways across multiple stories
+- Requires an OpenAI API key (optional - feature is disabled without it)

 ## Tech Stack

 | Layer | Technology |